scottdotau/rtx/README.md

 >
 > asdf calls these "legacy version files" so we do too.
 I think this is a bad name since it implies
 > that they shouldn't be used—which is definitely not the case IMO.
 I prefer the term "idiomatic"
-> version files since they're version files not specific to asdf/rtx and can be used by other tools.
+> version files since they're version files not specific to asdf/jkl and can be used by other tools.
 > (`.nvmrc` being a notable exception, which is tied to a specific tool.)

 ### `.tool-versions`

-The `.tool-versions` file is asdf's config file and it can be used in rtx just like `.rtx.toml`.
+The `.tool-versions` file is asdf's config file and it can be used in jkl just like `.jkl.toml`.
-It isn't as flexible so it's recommended to use `.rtx.toml` instead.
+It isn't as flexible so it's recommended to use `.jkl.toml` instead.
 It can be useful if you already have a lot of `.tool-versions` files or work on a team that uses asdf.

 Here is an example with all the supported syntax: